ezOBD2 - Free OBD2 Code Lookup and Check Engine Light Diagnostic Tool

 Testing conditions

-• Ignition in the 'ON' position
+• Vehicle ignition in the 'on' position

 Component location